Wind speeds of 122 km/h recorded in Cork as 19,000 customers remain without power nationwide

-Latest: Gardaí say fallen trees are blocking several roads around Cork this lunchtime.
+Latest: Gardaí say fallen trees are blocking several roads around Cork this afternoon with the country one of the worst hit by Storm Diana.

-Another tree has fallen at Leemount Cross on the R579, close to a dangerous bend, partially blocking the road.
+Met Éireann has recorded the highest wind speeds on Cork's Sherkin Island with guts reaching 122 kilometres per hour.

+Speeds of 113 kilometres per hour were recorded at Roches Point and 91 kilometres per hour at Cork Airport.

-They have advised motorists to exercise extreme caution on the roads today.
+Motorists have been advised to exercise extreme caution on the roads today.

 Electricity is expected to be restored to the vast majority of homes, farms and businesses by tonight, the ESB said.